 About OPERA

-JPL will develop and implement a near-global Surface Water Extent product derived from Optical and SAR data; a near-global Disturbance product from Optical data; and a North America Displacement product from SAR data.
+JPL, along with project partners from NASA’s Goddard Space Flight Center, the U.S. Geological Survey (USGS), the University of Maryland College Park, the University of Alaska Fairbanks, and Southern Methodist University, are developing and implementing a near-global Surface Water Extent product derived from Optical and SAR data; a near-global Disturbance product from Optical and SAR data; a North America* Displacement product from SAR data; and a North America* Vertical Land Motion product from SAR data.
 Near-global corresponds to all land-masses excluding Antarctica.
-North America corresponds to the United States (USA) and US Territories, Canada within 200 km of the US border, and all mainland countries from the southern US border up to and including Panama.
+North America* corresponds to the United States (USA) and U.S. Territories, parts of Canada within 200 km of the U.S. border, and all mainland countries from the southern US border up to and including Panama.

 A significant portion of the team experience comes from their leadership of the ARIA project started in 2010.
 A joint effort between NASA/JPL and the California Institute of Technology, ARIA provides end-to-end geodetic imaging data processing, modeling, and visualization for solid earth science and urgent response.
 The ARIA team has experience with implementing SAR processing algorithms including automated triggers for earthquakes and produces prototype science and disaster response products.
 ARIA generates SAR-derived Level 2 data products from the European Space Agency Sentinel-1 mission.